Best 2 Cities To Visit In Italy

 What are the must-see attractions in Rome and Florence?

 In Rome, be sure to visit the Colosseum, the Vatican City (including the Sistine Chapel and St. Peter’s Basilica), and the Pantheon.
 In Florence, don’t miss the Cathedral of Santa Maria del Fiore (Duomo), Ponte Vecchio, and the Uffizi Gallery, which houses some of the world’s most famous artworks, including Botticelli’s “The Birth of Venus”.
-(See Also: Best Cities To Visit In Ukraine)
+(See Also: Cheapest Cities To Visit In Japan)

 Is it safe to walk around Rome and Florence at night?